geb/geb/doc/manual/src/chapters/090-history.md

 ### New Features

 * All waitFor clauses now treat exceptions raised in the condition as an evaluation failure, instead of propagation the exception
+* Screenshots are now taken when reporting for all drivers that implement the `TakesScreenshot` interface (which is nearly all)

 ### Breaking Changes